Jager-yoo/Spiderversify/README.md

 - `on`: A Binding<Bool> that controls whether the glitch effect is active.
 - `duration`: The duration of the glitch effect animation.
-- `glitchInterval`: The interval at which the glitch effect changes.
+- `glitchInterval`: The interval at which the glitch effect changes. (default value: 0.12 sec)

 Please note that both duration and glitchInterval are specified in `seconds`.